DEV-5/MY_NOTES/USB_Behind_the_Scenes_Hands_on_HID_Firmware_Development_notes.md

 ### Definition:

 - USB is a Serial Protocol used for transfer of data and power.
 - Prior to USB multiple protocols and ports and respective drivers were needed.
+- USB was created to solve this problem and unify all standards.

 ###  History: